 - 164. Acts listed in Annex 4 include (i) Directive 2009/72 which has now been repealed and replaced by the Electricity Directive; and (ii) Regulation 714/2009 which has now been repealed and replaced by the Electricity Regulation. - 165.
-Article 13 of the NI Protocol includes this:
+Article 13 of the NI Protocol includes this: - "2.

-"2.
 Notwithstanding Article 4(4) and (5) of the Withdrawal Agreement, the provisions of this Protocol referring to Union law or to concepts or provisions thereof shall in their implementation and application be interpreted in conformity with the relevant case law of the Court of Justice of the European Union.

-87 The AWFL Position Paper
+88 The AWFL Position Paper

-88 Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (recast) (Text with EEA relevance) (legislation.gov.uk)
+89 Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (recast) (Text with EEA relevance) (legislation.gov.uk)

-89 EUR-Lex - 32019L0944 - EN - EUR-Lex (europa.eu)
+90 EUR-Lex - 32019L0944 - EN - EUR-Lex (europa.eu)

-90 European Union (Withdrawal) Act 2018 (legislation.gov.uk)
+91 European Union (Withdrawal) Act 2018 (legislation.gov.uk)

-91 Revised_Protocol_to_the_Withdrawal_Agreement.pdf (publishing.service.gov.uk)
+92 Revised Protocol to the Withdrawal Agreement.pdf (publishing.service.gov.uk) now part of the Windsor Framework arrangements.